palewire/django-memento-framework/docs/gettingstarted.rst

 TimeMaps
 --------

 A good first step is create a TimeMap that will index all of the archives in your database.
-This much like the sitemaps created for traditional search engines, but expanded to include datetime metadata.
+This is much like the sitemaps created for traditional search engines, but expanded to include datetime metadata.

 This library includes a generic view that will publish a queryset in Memento's link format, that can be optionally paginated.
 It is designed to emulate `Django's built-in feed framework <https://docs.djangoproject.com/en/1.8/ref/contrib/syndication/>`_ and operates in much the same way.